Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Small-scale Divisive Normalization

-\paragraph*{Overview.} The reduced-scale model consist of two \emph{linear+nonlinear} layers: (1) a linear \emph{radiance-to-luminance} transform using a standard Spectral Sensitivity Function, $V_\lambda$, in the spectral integration~\cite{Stiles82}, followed by a simple exponential for the \emph{luminance-to-brightness} nonliniearity applied pixel-wise in the spatial domain, that simulates the Weber-Fechner response to luminance~\cite{Fairchild13}, and (2) a \emph{linear+nonlinear} layer in which the linear transform is a discrete cosine transform (a orthonormal rotation) followed by a low-pass weighting function that simulate frequency-tuned sensors and the Contrast Sensitivity Function (CSF) \cite{Campbell68}.
+\paragraph*{Overview.} Similarly to~\cite{Gomez19} the code includes a reduced-scale model which can be applied to 3-pixel images for full visualization of the responses and the phase-space.
+This reduced-scale model consists of two \emph{linear+nonlinear} layers: (1) a linear \emph{radiance-to-luminance} transform using a standard Spectral Sensitivity Function, $V_\lambda$, in the spectral integration~\cite{Stiles82}, followed by a simple exponential for the \emph{luminance-to-brightness} nonliniearity applied pixel-wise in the spatial domain, that simulates the Weber-Fechner response to luminance~\cite{Fairchild13}, and (2) a \emph{linear+nonlinear} layer in which the linear transform is a discrete cosine transform (a orthonormal rotation) followed by a low-pass weighting function that simulate frequency-tuned sensors and the Contrast Sensitivity Function (CSF)~\cite{Campbell68}.
 Then, the outputs of the frequency sensors undergo a nonlinear interaction that may be a Divisive Normalization~\cite{Carandini94,Carandini12,Martinez17,Martinez19}, or its equivalent Wilson-Cowan network, with parameters computed according to Eq.~\ref{relation_W_H}.

 \paragraph*{Transform.} The actual inputs of our code are the responses of the linear photoreceptors: 3-pixel image vectors with normalized luminance values, i.e. $\vect{r}^1 \in \mathbb{R}^3$.
 The normalized luminance was computing dividing the absolute luminance in $cd/m^2$ by the value corresponding to the 95\% percentile of the luminance, in our case 260 $cd/m^2$.